GrammaticalFramework/gf-contrib/AMR/AMR-to-text/README.md

-# AMR-to-text generation via GF abstract syntax trees (AST)
+# AMR-to-text generation via GF abstract syntax trees

 The initial proposal is concisely described in a position paper by Grūzītis and Bārzdiņš (2016).

-Task: for a given AMR graph, represented as a tree in the PENMAN notation, transform it to an AST and linearize it in the target language.
+Task: for a given AMR graph, represented as a tree in the PENMAN notation, transform it to a GF abstract syntax tree (AST), and linearize the AST in the target language.
 The output sentence is in general a paraphrase of the input sentence represented by the AMR graph.

 ## Structure

 1. `rules`: implementation-independent AMR-to-AST transformation rules (methodology).
-1. `lexicons`: language-specific GF lexicons, extending the wide-coverage lexicons provided by the GF resource grammar library, interlinked via an abstract lexicon.
+1. `lexicons`: language-specific GF lexicons extending the wide-coverage lexicons provided by the GF resource grammar library, interlinked via an abstract lexicon.
 Extensions: lexical units from PropBank, named entities from DBpedia, etc.
 1. `tregex`: implementation of the transformation rules, based on the [Tregex](http://nlp.stanford.edu/software/tregex.html) package provided by the Stanford JavaNLP library.
 The use of Tregex was inspired by Butler (2016).
-1. `haskell`/`lisp`: re-implementation in a language which has a native support for operations on trees (future task).

 ## Workflow